Role of the Governing Body

 Amy Crowther (Co-opted Governor)

 My name is Amy Crowther and I have been a governor at Nabb School since September 2015.
 Previous to this I was a teacher at Nabb School for 7 years until I became an Assistant Headteacher at my new school in the Colne Valley area.
 I am passionate about teaching, leadership and creating positive changes to children’s lives.
 I strongly believe that enjoyment is the ‘Velcro’ to learning and that an inclusive, creative and exciting environment is paramount.
 My favourite subjects are outdoor learning and Science – I love being outside with my class and learning in the outdoors.
 I am teaching year 4, 5 and 6 at the moment.
 In my spare time I enjoy walking around the Holmfirth area with my partner, our young baby and border collie.
 My partner is a chef so we also like eating out a lot and trying new foods!
 I love spending time at Nabb School, it has a special feeling that if you could bottle would be surely worth over 1 million pounds!

 Nicolle Burns-Keane (Community Governor)

 I feel very privileged to sit on the governing body and to work with such great children and dedicated staff at Nabb school.
-I currently have children in Years 6 and 2 plus a new baby at home.
-My eldest child moved up to High School last year.
+I currently have children in Years 3 and nursery but have been a parent at the school since 2013.
+My eldest children are now at High school.
 I am Deputy Head Teacher at a Kirklees Primary School, having taught in the Holme Valley for my entire teaching career except for a 3 year gap when I taught in New Zealand.
 Being both a parent and an experienced primary teacher I feel that I have many skills as a governor but in particular the skill to communicate well with the whole school community.
-As a co-opted governor I hope to assist in moving the school forward as the New Curriculum and assessment systems become embedded.
-My upmost concern is the children of Nabb School and that each child meets their potential, through high standards of teaching and opportunities provided to them.
+As a co-opted governor I hope to assist in moving the school forward as the school look to improve their creative curriculum further.
+My upmost concern is the children of Nabb School and that each child meets their potential, through high standards of teaching and other extra curricular opportunities provided to them.